Unity-Technologies/ml-agents/docs/Python-API.md

 called.

 #### EngineConfigurationChannel
-An `EngineConfigurationChannel` will allow you to modify how fast and how accurate the Unity engine is.
-For example, modifying the time scale or the quality level.
+An `EngineConfiguration` will allow you to modify the time scale and graphics quality of the Unity engine.
 `EngineConfigurationChannel` has two methods :

  * `set_configuration_parameters` with arguments